 Ann Brower was crushed & trapped in the No 3 bus.
 She was badly injured & the only survivor.
 Four more people were killed by falling masonry in the Colombo St / Mollett St / Tuam St vicinity, totalling 16, the third most fatal site after the CTV & PGC collapses.
 Those 2 modern bldgs were exceptions to the 100s of unreinforced masonry bldgs which collapsed in the 04.09.10, 26.12.10 & 22.02.11 quakes.
 Unsecured parapets, chimneys, gables, brick walls & facades collapsed & crashed through neighbouring bldgs, or onto pavements, alleys, roads, gardens or driveways.
 Council had more than enough time to cordon dangerous bldgs post 04.09.10 quake.

 Further insults to the quake dead & injured - For the last 2 year after demolitions, those Colombo St sites near Mollett St were a weedy mess.
-Many people passed the sites daily, as the temporary bus exchange was off Colombo St, between Tuam St & Lichfield St. .
+Many people passed the sites daily, as the temp, bus exchange was off Colombo St, between Tuam St & Lichfield St.

-CCDU fail: JUSTICE & EMERGENCY SERVICES precinct was supposed to be on the temporary bus exchange site, corner Colombo St / Tuam St - Zilch was happening amidst demolition sites & abandoned bldgs.
+CCDU fail: JUSTICE & EMERGENCY SERVICES precinct was supposed to be on the temp bus exchange site, cnr Colombo St / Tuam St - Zilch was happening amidst demolition sites & abandoned bldgs.

-NZ govt's / CERA's Blueprint Justice & Emergency Services precinct was built 2015-16,
+NZ National govt's / CERA's Blueprint Justice & Emergency Services precinct was built 2015-16,

-Temporary cop shop was besieged by Antigua St SCIRT cones & slow salvage / demolition of Canterbury Brewery.
+Temp cop shop was besieged by Antigua St, SCIRT road cones & slow salvage / demolition of Canterbury Brewery.
 Cop cars battled to get out of Antigua St exit due to SCIRT road obstructions.
-Yesterday afternoon on my way to pick up Luke, a cop car, siren blaring, waited for an obstructing truck at Antigua St / Tuam St crossing, blocked by SCIRT cones.
-SCIRT perennial fail - obstructing road cones & slow infrastructure repairs,
+Yesterday afternoon on my way to pick up Luke, a cop car, siren blaring, waited for an obstructing truck at Antigua St / Tuam St crossing, blocked by SCIRT road cones.
+SCIRT perennial fail - obstructing road cones & slow infrastructure repairs

 29.05.13.
 Frosty morning, Avon River, Riccarton Ave